This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Determining Damages

 Next, you’ll consider how much you expect to recover in damages.
-You can request economic damages for actual costs, so you’ll need to share your medical records and bills and any other expenses related to your child’s condition, such as travel and mobility devices.
+You can request economic damages for actual costs, so you’ll need to share your medical records, bills, and any other expenses related to your child’s condition, such as travel and mobility devices.
 Talk to your lawyer about this.

-You can also seek non-economic damages, which compensate for things like the fact that your child won’t live independently or for physical pain.
-South Dakota limited the amount you can recover for these non-monetary costs, but cases have challenged the rule.[2][3]
+You can also seek noneconomic damages, which compensate for things like the fact that your child won’t live independently or for physical pain.
+South Dakota caps noneconomic damages at $500,000 with no exceptions.[2]

 File the Complaint

-Now you’re ready to file the actual lawsuit.
-Your lawyer will draft and submit a complaint, which outlines the details of your allegations.
-It also serves to notify the defendants and gives both sides time to investigate, collect evidence, come up with arguments, and consult with experts.
+Now, you’re ready to file the actual lawsuit.
+Your lawyer will draft and submit a complaint outlining the details of your allegations.
+The complaint also notifies the defendants and gives both sides time to investigate, collect evidence, make arguments, and consult with experts.

 Consider Arbitration